 MSc in Medicinal Chemistry

-This postgraduate degree course enables you to study aspects of medicinal chemistry that explore the links between disease, mechanisms of action and the development of safe, effective commercial drugs.
-You have the opportunity to pursue these topics across a number of different disease therapies using the innovative teaching methods pioneered by The Open University, while developing a wide range of skills associated with masters-level study.
-You study taught modules and take a medicinal chemistry project module that allows you to undertake a substantial piece of independent research based on the knowledge and skills you develop.
+This masters course enables you to study aspects of medicinal chemistry that explore the links between disease, mechanisms of action and the development of safe, effective commercial drugs at postgraduate level.
+You have the opportunity to pursue these topics across a number of major health areas including cancer, heart disease, infectious diseases, diabetes, neuropharmacology and inflammation.
+Using the innovative teaching methods pioneered by The Open University, you have the opportunity to understand how drugs are designed, study the latest developments in this changing area of contemporary medical therapy, while developing a wide range of skills associated with postgraduate study.

 Planning your studies

-To register on any of the MSc in Medicinal Chemistry modules you must normally hold an honours degree (or equivalent qualification) in science or a science-related subject.
+To study for the MSc in Medicinal Chemistry you must normally hold a UK honours degree (or equivalent qualification) in science, or a science-related subject relevant to this qualification.
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of that study or experience.
 Your case will be referred to our MSc in Science Admissions Panel.
-For further advice, email the postgraduate science team.
+For further advice, email the Science Postgraduate Team

 We recommend that you take the modules in the order listed below.
-We expect you, normally, to take no more than one module a year (although the 30-credit and 60-credit module starts are staggered so you could choose to overlap modules).
-You must study Molecules in medicine (S807) before you undertake the project module.
-Your project must cover aspects of medicinal chemistry.
+Because of the demands that study of the degree will make on you, we recommend that you take no more than one module a year (although the 30-credit and 60-credit module starts are staggered so you could choose to overlap modules).
+You must have successfully completed the taught modules in the qualification before you undertake the project module.
+Your choice of topic for the project module must relate to an aspect of medicinal chemistry.

 You will need to complete the qualification within seven years.
 We cannot guarantee that the same selection of modules will continue to be available.